kraviecdev/dragdrop/README.md

 4. [Available Scripts](#available-scripts)

 ## Demo
-Last application version
+Latest application version

 [DragDrop](https://kraviecdev.github.io/dragdrop/)

 ## General Information
-This project is just a TypeScript training.
-I tried to use in it most of the Types.
-It is not made for general use.
+Project represents my concept of Drag & Drop task organizer.
+It is implemented in React + Vite, uses localStorage to for saving data.
+It allows to name each section with User will.
+You can add more than 2 sections.
+Dragging works only at desktops.

 ## Tech stack

-- [x] CSS - Flex
+- [x] CSS - Flex, Grid, RWD
 - [x] HTML - Semantic & accessible HTML
+- [x] Immutability
 - [x] JavaScript (ES6+)
 - [x] Typescript
 - [x] React
 - [x] React Hooks
+- [x] Local Storage
+- [x] Error handling
 - [x] GithubPages
 - [x] NPM
 - [x] This project was bootstrapped with [Vite](https://vitejs.dev/).